RebelToolbox/RebelDocumentation/tutorials/shaders/your_first_shader/your_second_3d_shader.rst

 Your second 3D shader
 =====================

-From a high-level, what Godot does is give the user a bunch of parameters that can be optionally set (``AO``, ``SSS_Strength``, ``RIM``, etc.).
+From a high-level, what Rebel Engine does is give the user a bunch of parameters that can be optionally set (``AO``, ``SSS_Strength``, ``RIM``, etc.).
 These parameters correspond to different complex effects (Ambient Occlusion, SubSurface Scattering, Rim Lighting, etc.).
 When not written to, the code is thrown out before it is compiled and so the shader does not incur the cost of the extra feature.
 This makes it easy for users to have complex PBR-correct shading, without writing complex shaders.
-Of course, Godot also allows you to ignore all these parameters and write a fully customized shader.
+Of course, Rebel Engine also allows you to ignore all these parameters and write a fully customized shader.

 For a full list of these parameters see the :ref:`spatial shader